-A: The redemption price per share on any business day will be equal to our NAV per share for the class of shares being redeemed.
-Subject to limited exceptions, purchased shares (excluding shares acquired via our distribution reinvestment plan) redeemed within 365 days of the date of such stockholder's initial purchase of any shares of our common stock will be subject to a short-term trading discount equal to 2% of the gross proceeds otherwise payable with respect to such purchased shares which are being redeemed, which will inure indirectly to the benefit of our remaining stockholders.
+A: The redemption price per share (the "Redemption Price") will be equal to the NAV per share for such applicable class of shares as of a date (the "Redemption Pricing Date") which is at least ten business days before their redemption (the "Redemption Date").
+Subject to limited exceptions, purchased shares (excluding shares acquired via our distribution reinvestment plan) redeemed within 365 days of the date of such purchase will be subject to a short-term trading discount equal to 2% of the gross proceeds otherwise payable with respect to such purchased shares which are being redeemed, which will inure indirectly to the benefit of our remaining stockholders.
+The Redemption Price for each month will be available on our website at www.rreefpropertytrust.com and in prospectus supplements filed with the SEC.
 See "Share Purchases and Redemptions-Redeeming Shares."